 New Prostate Recommendations Draw Mixed Reviews

 A recent draft recommendation statement announced by the U.S. Preventive Services Task Force (USPSTF) regarding the prostate cancer screening has many physicians at odds as to how to use the new guidelines within their own practices.
-Two specialists at The Nebraska Medical Center weigh in with their thoughts on the suggested guidelines.
+Two specialists at Nebraska Medicine weigh in with their thoughts on the suggested guidelines.

 U.S. Preventive Services Task Force Recommendation Draft Statement